 Once you see a small stain on your ceiling, the water leak that caused it didn't happen that day but days or weeks earlier.
 What appears to be a small problem, might be small … and might be a lot bigger once you start searching for the source of the leak.

 Most homeowners don’t know they can shut off the main water supply to their home.
 The plumbing system starts with a water shut off valve where the water enters your home and many fixtures like toilets have another shutoff valve you can use to stop the flow of water without killing the entire or main supply.
-When you buy a home, you want to get familiar with your shutoff valves (practice opening and closing at least one) so you’re prepared for this emergency.

 If your home has an interior sprinkler system for fire suppression like many condominiums must now have, learn how to shut this system off.
 In multi-unit buildings, i.e. condominiums, the water supply may be shared and either an onsite manager or the fire department should know how to shut the water off if the owner of the unit with the shutoff valve isn’t home.